 Despite health hazards, asbestos use has not been completely banned in the United States.
 While some federal laws are in place, New Jersey has implemented its own laws to regulate asbestos.

 Several state agencies have specific powers to monitor asbestos removal and handling.
 New Jersey legislators also enacted a state asbestos ban in 2019.
 The law, enacted as NJ A4416, prohibits the sale and distribution of products containing asbestos in New Jersey.

 New Jersey Laws Affecting Asbestos Litigation

 New Jersey also has laws and protocols related to asbestos litigation:

 - Components made by third parties: In 2020, the New Jersey Supreme Court ruled that equipment manufacturers and distributors can be liable if they don’t issue warnings about asbestos in product components.
 This includes components that are part of the equipment as well as replacement components, even if made or supplied by a third party.

-An experienced asbestos lawyer in New Jersey can help claimants understand how these laws may apply to their case.
+An experienced asbestos lawyer in New Jersey can explain how these laws may apply to individual cases.